Abled-Taha/UPM/README.md

 14. All Done.
 ### Setting Up Client
 #### For Windows, Android & Linux (Debian / Arch)
+1. Download one of the [release](https://github.com/Abled-Taha/upm/releases) according to your system.
+* If on Anrdoid, install the APK file.
+* If on Linux, extract the zip file and put the directory where you want the program to be & it can run directly.
+* If on Windows, run the installer and install like any normal program.
+**For Windows And Linux the config file of the program will be stored in ```Documents```, atleast for now.
+If deleted you have to configure you client settings once again.**

 <!-- CONTRIBUTING -->
 ## Contributing